Serendipity ou Algorithme

 In terms of AI, the idea of Serendipity is not new.

-It has already been present in artificial intelligence laboratories since the 1980s.
-But it is with the boom in robotics and autonomous systems, that Serendipity has become perfectly bankable.
+It was present in AI laboratories since the 1980s.
+But the robotics and autonomous systems’ boom made Serendipity truly bankable.

 Why now ?

-To artificially create vagueness, they don’t call it Serendipity, but vagueness, “uncertainty”, or “randomness” or even “fuziness”.
-Create systems that self-assess their own degree of uncertainty.
+To artificially create vagueness.
+They would not call it Serendipity, but preferably “uncertainty”, “randomness” or “fuziness”.
+Creating AI systems that self-assess their own degree of uncertainty.

-The idea is to program the non-programmed in the algorithms in order to make them more precise … in the vagueness.
+The idea is to program, infilter the non-programmed in algorithms in order to make them more precise … in vagueness.

-Abductive logic would be the most likely to explain this phenomenon of Serendipity.
+Abductive logic comes closest to explaining the phenomenon of Serendipity.

-For Aristotle, abduction allows much of our ordinary thought process to function on suggestion and supposition.
-Abduction is a logical method like deduction or induction – except that in abduction we are looking for hypotheses, and possible explanations, to actual observations.
+For Aristotle, abduction is a thought process using suggestion and supposition.
+Abduction is a logical method like deduction or induction – except that with abduction one does prefer hypotheses and possible explanations to actual observations.

-“The car is wet”. ” It rained. – would be our deduction.
+“The car is wet.”
+So, it rained would be our deduction.

 Except that this is just one hypothesis among many, not a proven conclusion.

-We are certainly losing in rigor, but we are gaining in openness.
+With abduction one is certainly losing in rigor, but gaining in possibilities.

 Abductive reasoning is used in many disciplines, such as medical diagnostics (it is possible that a symptom is a cause for a particular disease), the search for bugs in a technical or computer systems (if the computer does not start anymore , it may be that …), in the legal field and all kinds of everyday causal situations.

-In the 19th century, it was the philosopher, logician, mathematician and founder of semiology Charles Sanders Peirce (1839-1914), who took a keen interest in abduction and “democratized” it.
+In the 19th century, the philosopher, logician, mathematician and founder of semiology Charles Sanders Peirce (1839-1914) took a keen interest in abduction by “democratizing” it.

 According to the American thinker, abduction “takes place in an uncontrolled part of our brain.
 The process has nothing to do with a logical rule ”.

 Umberto Eco, describes abduction as “the detective’s method”.
-Look for traces, detect clues and formulate hypotheses.
-This is what happens when you are faced with a serendipidic phenomenon.
-We want to solve the mystery.
+Looking for traces, detecting clues and formulating hypotheses.
+Exactly what happens when faced with Serendipity.
+We always want to solve the mystery of the inexplicable phenomenon that is to good to be true.

 Binary algorithms cruelly miss out on humanity

-Reality makers forge / calculate a false reality which sometimes becomes our new reality.
+Programmed reality forges / calculates a synthetic reality which sometimes becomes our lived reality.

 By excessive personalization algorithms lock us in narcissistic universes, formatted by our own knowledge and desires.

-But our life is not a calculation.
-It is our rationalization that makes it sequencable, logical and moderately predictable.
+However our life is not an easy calculus or set of rules.
+It is our process of rationalizing that organizes it in sequential, logical and moderately predictable steps or episodes.
 But deep down, we are wandering in the unorganized.

-The non-programmed, the unanticipated, the New, the unknown, the and the unexplainable, the “I don’t know what of almost nothing” as Jankélévitch put it.
-Which is part of our human condition.
+The non-programmed, the unanticipated, the New, the unknown, the unexplained, the “Je ne sais quoi de presque rien” as Jankélévitch put it.
+Which is an integral part of our human condition.

-If Serendipity brings us closer to reality, to the truth, can we learn to live Serendipity?
+If Serendipity brings us closer to reality, to truth, could we learn to live our life in a purely Serendipity style?
 Could it be a technique?
 An art?

-Aristotle would certainly answer “yes”.
-Just as Aristotle asserted that rhetoric is a technique, so is logical reasoning.
-Our mind, attitude, and perspective make it possible.
+Maybe Aristotle would answer “yes”.
+Just as Aristotle asserted that rhetoric is a technique, ethics is a lifestyle, maybe our mind, attitude, and perspective could make Serendipity possible in a continuous state.

 How to live Serendipity?

-Serendipity is subjective and is based on experiences.
-The extraordinary thinker Heinz von Foerster could have said that it is fractal.
+It is subjective and based on experiences.
+The extraordinary thinker and cyberneticist Heinz von Foerster might have used fractal.
 Like ethics.
 It repeats itself endlessly within itself.

-Serendipity has no goal, while algorithms are based on a computational process assigned to a goal.
+Serendipity has no goal, while algorithms are computational processes assigned to a goal.

-Can we live Serendipty daily?
+Could we live Serendipity daily?
 Let’s be realistic.

-Completely living our life on a Serendipity mode would not be possible.
+It appears that completely living our life in an unpredictable Serendipity mode would not be possible.

-Irrational, dadaist, fun and whimsical bubbles, sometimes intense at will.
+Irrational, dadaist, fun and whimsical bubbles, intense at will.

-Wouldn’t we miss out on life if we no longer cultivated it?
+Wouldn’t we miss out on life if we no longer could cultivate the unexpected?

-In any case, Serendipity is genuine.
+Serendipity is genuine.
 Unique.
 Intense.
 Non-falsifiable.
 And it struggles to survive in an organized, arranged and logical world of algorithms.
-It loses its brillance.
+It loses its brilliance.

-Maybe the irradiant spark of Serendipity is meant to counterbalance the algorithmic routine of everyday life that sometimes drags us away from our homeland : happiness.
+Maybe occasional radiant sparks of Serendipity are meant to counterbalance the algorithmic routine of everyday life that sometimes drags us away from our homeland: happiness.

 If deductive and inductive approaches provide quantitative information partially contained in the premises, it is the novelty of the information that characterizes abduction, since it “brings us knowledge, fallible of course, but new”.

-Abduction is the provision of fundamentally new, often irrational knowledge that characterizes Serendipity.
+Abduction is the provision of the fundamentally new, often irrational knowledge that characterizes Serendipity.

-Like intuition, it is about envisioning the possible.
+Like intuition, it is about envisioning the possible(s).

 Serendipity therefore uses both perception and cognition.

-The aim is to lead to a comprehensive understanding of an unexpected phenomenon: abductive suggestion comes to us like lightning, although from an extremely fallible view.
+The aim is to lead to a comprehensive understanding of an unexpected phenomenon: abductive suggestions strike us like lightning.

-This is how Pasteur, Fleming, Roentgen, Schlieman or the Tatin Sisters discovered treasures without looking for them.
+This is how scientists like Pasteur, Fleming, Roentgen, Schlieman or the Tatin Sisters discovered treasures without looking for them.

-As algorithms take us further and further away from the possible and anchor us in a new real, Serendipity takes us to the side of the possible, the virtual, the imaginary.
+As algorithms take us further and further away from the possible and anchor us in a programmed real, Serendipity takes us to the other side of the river of possibles.

 Serendipity or Algorithm - the book